nprapps/elections20-primaries/readme.rst

   * ``publish:live`` uploads to production
   * ``publish:simulated`` does a dry run of uploaded files and their compressed sizes

+This particular project includes some special tasks:

+* ``elex`` - Loads data from the AP and outputs result JSON files into ``build/data``.
+You should have ``$AP_API_KEY`` set in your environment.
+This task has several command-line flags:

+  * ``--date=M/D/YYYY`` - sets the date for which the rig should grab results.
+Defaults to the current date if not provided.
+It will pull anything within a day back of this date (meaning that by default it will grab today's and yesterday's races).
+  * ``--test`` - request test numbers from the AP.
+  * ``--offline`` - use cached data if we have it.
+Obviously, you need to run this against the API at least once before you can try this.
+  * ``--archive`` - mark all exported results as non-live.

+* ``ap`` - Run the elex task and its prerequisites together

 Troubleshooting
 ---------------